srithon/nvim-tmux-navigation/README.md

    possible workaround using `pgrep` (this might fail to work in some cases though; if you do find such a case please open an issue).

+   If you are still having performance problems when switching panes inside of Neovim, consider setting `disable_when_zoomed = false` in the configuration for this plugin.
+When enabled, this config option causes `nvim-tmux-navigation` to invoke the `tmux` CLI every time you switch panes;
+   disabling this switch circumvents this system call and makes switching panes much faster!

 3. Q: The plugin doesn't work when interacting with [Poetry](https://python-poetry.org/) shells.
    A: This happens because Poetry spawns sub-tty's, therefore messing with